 Travel to Cortona Italy is easy, just a quick 90 minute direct train ride to and from Florence with trains about every hour.
 The ride itself is €8-12 depending on the time of day.
 If you’re staying in Florence, Cortona is an excellent city to day trip to.
 If your homebase is Cortona, you can enjoy the quiet of town and get a great night of sleep with little risk of tourists or locals keeping you up before heading into Florence for the day.

-Arezzo is another one of the best small towns in Tuscany that both belongs on the cover of a travel book and is only 23 minutes away by train.
+Arezzo is a great day trip from Cortona as it also belongs on the cover of a travel book and is only 23 minutes away by train.
 With its close proximity to Cortona, the town has its own fortresses, museums, and castles that are well worth your time.
 The Arezzo Antiques Fair occurs the first Sunday of every month and the Saturday before if you happen to have your Italy trip scheduled over that time.

 Otherwise, if you have a rental car, then Tuscany is your oyster (outside of the previously mentioned tiny roads).
 Montalcino is a 45 minute drive away and is known as one of the best towns for wines in Tuscany.
 Note: wineries in Italy are not like wineries in the U.S., so don’t expect Napa.
 You have to make reservations in advance, and very few allow walk-ins.
 Siena, Italy is an hour drive from Cortona and is also one of Italy’s loveliest medieval cities.